Middlesex Community College — Admission Snapshot 2026

 How much does a degree from Middlesex Community College Cost?

-The average annual cost of the degree at Middlesex Community College is USD: 10759.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Middlesex Community College is USD: 3694
+The average annual cost of the degree at Middlesex Community College is $10,759.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Middlesex Community College is $3,694.

 At Middlesex Community College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Middlesex Community College as your choice in the form.

-How much a Middlesex Community College Graduate make?
+How much does a Middlesex Community College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 50651.
-An average Middlesex Community College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $50,651.
+An average Middlesex Community College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs